Winter Walking and Mountaineering: An Essential Kit List

 Rucksack (45L+)

-Winter mountaineering requires more clothing and specialized equipment, so a larger rucksack is essential.
+Winter mountaineering requires more clothing and specialised equipment, so a larger rucksack is essential.
 Choose one big enough to store everything inside, as exposed gear can get wet and freeze.
-Always use internal dry bags to prevent kit getting wet but you can also consider a waterproof pack to limit the water the rucksack itself absorbs increasing weight.
-Buckles often outperform zippers in icy conditions, so prioritize durability.
-Don't stress too much about ice axe attachement options, side compression straps are a good feature for keeping the bag compact and stable when it's not full and is an ideal place for stowing your walking axe in a place you can get it without taking your bag off.
+Always use internal dry bags to prevent kit getting wet but you can also consider a waterproof pack to limit the water the rucksack itself absorbs, increasing its weight.
+Buckles often outperform zippers in icy conditions, so prioritise durability.
+Don't stress too much about ice axe attachement options, side compression straps are a good feature for keeping the bag compact and stable when it's not full and is an ideal place for stowing your walking axe, without the need for taking your bag off.

 Photo credit: Peak Climbing School